Religion in Myanmar: Hinduism

 Hinduism is the fourth-largest religion in Myanmar, being practised by 1.7% of the population of Myanmar in 2020.

 Hinduism was predominantly pervasive in Burma during ancient times, declining after Buddhism was introduced.
 The name Burma derives from the first half of "Brahma Desha" the ancient name of the region.
 Hinduism greatly influenced the royal court of Burmese kings, the architecture of cities such as Bagan, and the Burmese language.
 In the colonial era, Hindu workers were brought in by British colonial government to serve in plantations and mines.
 According to 1931 census, 55% of Rangoon's (Yangon) population were Indian migrants, mostly Hindus.

 After independence from Britain, the dictator Ne Win adopted xenophobic policies and expelled 300,000 Indian ethnic people, including many Hindus, from Burma between 1963 and 1967.
 The Indian policy of encouraging democratic protests in Burma increased persecution of Hindus, as well as led to Burmese retaliatory support of left-leaning rebel groups in northeastern states of India.
 Hindus in Myanmar have faced growing, organized discrimination under the military junta following the 2021 Myanmar coup d'état.

-Historical Hindu practices and festivals remain common in Burma today, even in the majority Buddhist culture.
+Historical Hindu practises and festivals remain common in Burma today, even in the majority Buddhist culture.
 For example, the nat Thagyamin has origins in the Hindu god Indra.
 Burmese literature has also been enriched by Hinduism, including the Burmese adaptation of the Ramayana, called Yama Zatdaw.

 Predominantly, Burmese Indians make up Myanmar's population of Hindus.
-The practice of Hinduism among Burmese Indians is also influenced by Buddhism, such as housing images of the Buddha in Hindu temples.
+The practise of Hinduism among Burmese Indians is also influenced by Buddhism, such as housing images of the Buddha in Hindu temples.
 Other significant groups in Myanmar include Nepali-speaking Burmese Gurkha and a small minority of Bengali Hindus.

 Judaism

 Although Myanmar's Jews once numbered in the thousands, there are currently a few dozen Jews in Yangon (Rangoon), where the country's only synagogue is located.
 The Musmeah Yeshua Synagogue serves the dozen families left as well as Jewish tourists and foreign workers, but not many show up for daily minyan.
-Most Jews left Myanmar at the commencement of the Second World War, and most of the Jews who still remained in Myanmar after World War II ended in 1945 left the country after General Ne Win took it over in 1962.
+Most Jews left Myanmar at the commencement of the Second World War, and most of the Jews who remained in Myanmar after World War II ended in 1945 left the country after General Ne Win took it over in 1962.

 As of 2023, the Pabedan Township administration recognises the synagogue as a religious building within the township but reported zero Jews or followers of "Other" religions in its population count.